GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

       --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' --build-concurrency=-1: Number of concurrently running builds.
 Set to 0 to run all builds in parallel.
 Doesn't violate build order among dependencies.
-  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config)
+      --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --enable-platform-node-affinity=false: If true, when deploying to a mixed node cluster, skaffold will add platform (os/arch) node affinity definition to rendered manifests based on the image platforms
-      --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
+      --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
       --hydration-dir='.kpt-pipeline': The directory to where the (kpt) hydration takes place.
 Default to a hidden directory .kpt-pipeline.